 News articles discuss the deep divides in societies the world over.
-Whether the divide is caused by politics, education, religion or culture, each side has strong proponents and equally strong opponents.
+Whether the division occurs in politics, education, religion, or culture, every side has strong proponents and equally strong opponents.
 Why are people so deeply divided?
 And is there a solution?

 Divisions are as old as mankind.
 Disagreements about who the leader should be, who has water and grazing rights, on whose property is the well, where the property boundary line is, and which god should be worshipped, all go back to antiquity.

-Taxes have long been a source of division leading to conflict and ultimately to war.
-In mankind’s recorded history we find many deep divides that lead to wars.
+Taxes have long been a source of division leading to conflict and, ultimately, to war.
+Throughout mankind’s recorded history we find many deep divides that lead to wars.
 Even when one side prevailed and destroyed the other side, the “winning side” still suffered losses.
 Sometimes, both sides become too exhausted from fighting and suffering long-lasting consequences, and decide to cease hostilities.
 And sometimes belligerents never seem to be defeated, as partisan battles and terrorism continue endlessly long after there are no more "boots on the ground."

 Today’s world is no different.
-Our headlines tell of the deep political divides between liberals and conservatives, between government and the governed, between “haves” and “have-nots,” between inner city and urban, and between religions, cultures, races and ethnicities.
-We have recently witnessed such divides lead to heated rhetoric, contention and outbreaks of violence.
-This occurs on college campuses, at town hall meetings, political rallies or demonstrations in the public square.
+Our headlines tell of the deep political divides between liberals and conservatives, between government and the governed, between “haves” and “have-nots,” between inner city and urban, and between religions, cultures, races, and ethnicities.
+We have recently witnessed such divides lead to heated rhetoric, contention, and outbreaks of violence.
+This occurs on college campuses, at town hall meetings, during political rallies or in the midst of demonstrations in the public square.

 Occasionally there are pleasant, though brief, moments of unity, often after a tragedy.
 A community may come together after a devastating storm or flood.
 A senseless murder may evoke an emotional outpouring of support with candle light ceremonies and memorials of flowers and gifts.
 The Psalmist, David, king of Israel, said in Psalm 133: “Behold, how good and how pleasant it is for brethren to dwell together in unity!”
 But sadly, unity is fleeting.
 Disunity does not stay away very long.